 CBD is available in various products that are convenient for children to use.
 Pure CBD hemp oil, as well as tinctures and liquid concentrates, can be held under the tongue and absorbed by the mucus membranes in the mouth before swallowing.
 If children are unable to hold the CBD oil in their mouth, it can also be ingested.

 Learn more about the various CBD consumption methods here.

-CBD oil that is derived from hemp is legal and available to purchase in all 50 U.S. states and in over 40 countries internationally.
-There is no need for a doctor’s prescription or recommendation before accessing CBD hemp oil.
-We do recommend that you speak with your doctor before starting your child on CBD.
+CBD oil that is derived from hemp is legal under federal law in the U.S. without the need for a doctor’s prescription or recommendation.
+Individual state laws are dynamic and some individual states have passed laws regulating hemp-derived CBD.
+We also recommend that you speak with your doctor before starting your child on CBD.

 For families facing special circumstances, ECHO is able to utilize generous donations to contribute CBD products and financial aid.
 You can learn more about becoming an ECHO-sponsored family here.

 You can learn more about CBD by visiting our Education page.
 We also recommend these articles: